 Regulation can be a good investment in efficiency by buffering drops in temperature.
 However- regulation is not heating, and unless you live in a rare type of climate or grow seasonally, you will need some kind of heating.

 We’ve heard of using buckets of water or sand bags with black fabric as “sinks.”

 The sink collects heat during the day and slowly releases it at night, extending the hours of warmth.
 These work with varying levels of success depending on whether there is enough sunlight where they are placed and the material you are using.

 Insulation can mean a double layer wall, insulation in the ground or horticultural fleece.
 Some people even use bubble wrap.

 Think about insulating the wall, but also using insulation as a curtain for heating only part of your greenhouse.

-Our good friend JD Sawyer from Colorado Aquaponics uses earth batteries in his commercial greenhouse to regulate temperature.
+Our good friend JD Sawyer over at Colorado Aquaponics uses earth batteries in his commercial greenhouse to regulate temperature.

 Basically, he is drawing warm air from near the ceiling and channeling it through tubes in the ground, which act as a heat exchanger.